CASP-Systems-BU/Gadget/experiments/README.md

 cp experiments/CMake.Lethe src/CMakeLists.txt
 ```
 - Change lines 28-29-30 of `src/CMakeLists.txt` to the path of your installed Lethe
 - Now compile Gadget and use a config file to do the experiment.
-In the config file, set the wrapper type of `rocksdb` (please note that lethe and rocksdb use the same wrapper)
+In the config file, set the wrapper type to `rocksdb` (please note that lethe and rocksdb use the same wrapper)

 ## Experiment with Faster